mycalibration/mycalibration.github.io/docs/index.md

 ## 6) FAQ

- - *Can I try out the myCalibration service?*
+ - ***Can I try out the myCalibration service?***
  Yes.
 Use the user 'Demo1234' and its password 'Demo1234'.
 This gives you access to a demo account with some valid demo data.

- - *How can I automatically download the data and store it into my database / SCADA / file system?*
+ - ***How can I automatically download the data and store it into my database / SCADA / file system?*
  Use the Web API (https://mycalibrationapi.azurewebsites.net/) and a permanent access token to access the data on-demand via REST API queries.
 The SW for this is not complicated.
 Use meaningful filter parameter and load the data periodically.

- - *What is the easiest way to develop software to download the data?*
+ - ***What is the easiest way to develop software to download the data?***
  There is open-sourced sample SW on https://github.com/mycalibration/mycalibration.github.io/
  Use the [swagger UI](https://mycalibrationapi.azurewebsites.net/swagger/index.html) and a temporary access token to get yourself familiar with the filter parameters.
- Use the [swagger file](https://mycalibrationapi.azurewebsites.net/swagger/v1/swagger.json) to generate a client SW in your prefered language using generator-SW such as https://editor.swagger.io/ (C#, Go, HTML, Java, Javascript, Python, PHP, Scala, Typescript...)
+ Use the [swagger file](https://mycalibrationapi.azurewebsites.net/swagger/v1/swagger.json) to generate a client SW in your preferred language using generator-SW such as https://editor.swagger.io/ (C#, Go, HTML, Java, Javascript, Python, PHP, Scala, Typescript...)

- - *I have the JSON file.
-How do I parse these files to extract the information I need?*
+ - ***I have the JSON file.
+How do I parse these files to extract the information I need?***
  The JSON files underlie a [JSON schema](https://github.com/mycalibration/mycalibration.github.io/blob/main/schema/keller-sensor-data.schema.json).
 This schema can be used to generate code artifacts that help to parse the information.
 See https://json-schema.org/implementations.html#generators-from-schemas
  We used https://app.quicktype.io/ to generate [the C# data classes](https://github.com/mycalibration/mycalibration.github.io/blob/main/samples/data-model/KellerSensorData.cs) that makes it easy to deserialize the JSON.

- - *Where do I get a permanent access token from to access the API?*
+ - ***Where do I get a permanent access token from to access the API?***
  The temporary and permanent access token can be seen in the web app under   ...***todo***...
 ---